orchidsoftware/orchid.software/source/en/docs/quickstart-files.md

 }
 ```

-The field will differ from the previous ones, because the data does not apply explicitly to the `Post` model, but will be loaded and saved due to the connection, for this we must indicate the` Attachable` trait:
+The field will differ from the previous ones because the data does not apply explicitly to the `Post` model, but will be loaded and saved due to the connection, for this we must indicate the` Attachable` trait:

 ```php
 use Illuminate\Database\Eloquent\Model;